tdawnsugrue/pangenome-graphs/README.md

 Running with the .og file direct from hprc (vs building) results in the exact same error...
 it may also be possible to do this with `vg chunk` but the wording of the documentation is opaque.

-May be able to extract specific regions with coordinates as opposed to a bed file.
+May be able to extract specific regions with coordinates as op74,2.03775posed to a bed file.

 trying:
 `odgi extract -i [hprcv1.1...og] -o [test.og] [threads] -P -E -r GRCh38#chr1:161505457-161678654 -L1000000`